cgjeffries/DxCore/megaavr/extras/LowPower.md

 ## disableAllFloatingPins(bool value)
 Description:

-    This function sets each pin on the microcontroller board to be OUTPUT and 0 or 1 depending on the value variable as a means to remove floating pins to lower the power draw of the board.
+    This function sets each pin on the microcontroller board to be OUTPUT and 0 or 1 depending on the value variable to remove floating pins to lower the power draw of the board.

 Arguments: